 Yet while the writer of The Usual Suspects and the director of Way of the Gun and Jack Reacher has made some truly bad strategic missteps here, you don't need to squint to see why he made them, and here's the part where I finally discuss the action spectacle as action spectacle, and the McQuarrie movie as a McQuarrie movie: it can be awfully damned good at being both, even when trying to be both is probably the thing that fucks it up.
 Fallout is big as hell, but winds up with the most grounded "bigness" a Mission: Impossible movie has ever had.
 It is, notably, the first Mission: Impossible that doesn't feel production designed in the usual sense of the term, designer Peter Wenham leaning instead upon the physicality of real locations, or sets that look and feel exactly like real locations, and never once resorting to the likes of a CIA Black Vault or an underwater computer server or even the real-life cartoonishness of a Burj Khalifa; the most-designed thing in the entire film is a bathroom.
 (Though what a bathroom! a gleaming future bathroom of perfect white surfaces which turn out to be terribly interesting to peel away and reveal the black masonry underneath, by way of the martial arts.)

 McQuarrie has actively denied Bird this time, except in the sense of the film's hugeness; in its extraordinary chase sequences, all running battles against either assassins or against the clock, often with many moving parts, it relies upon a borderline-impressionistic bombardment of texture and movement and sound (maybe too much sound in the deafening IMAX mix, though both the insistent, unnerving, Zimmeresque noise-score by Lorne Balfe and the overpowering sound design by James Mather and Paul Munro are gloriously commendable things).
 It goes back to the laconic violence of McQuarrie's pre-Rogue Nation filmography, and I suppose with Fallout you can at last say he does have a style (though I've been saying that all along), and in fact Fallout is more McQuarrie than ever.
-With the help of Eddie Hamilton's flowing cutting and Rob Hardy's often-handheld cinematography (which feels like what you'd get from a 70s car chase movie if cinematographers in the 70s had digital cameras), Fallout can achieve an elegiac mood through its imagery alone.
+With the help of Eddie Hamilton's flowing cutting and Rob Hardy's often-handheld cinematography (which feels like what you'd get from a 70s car chase movie if cinematographers in the 70s had modern color correction techniques), Fallout can achieve an elegiac mood through its imagery alone.
 As it passes through a kaleidoscope of Europe's most recognizable cityscapes and India's most imposing mountainsides, it even reaches a state of (unusually loud) contemplation, rather than what you'd tend to expect from an action-thriller series that has, heretofore, always borne a much more pronounced wink while doing its work.
 Running with that 70s theme, perhaps imagine what might happen if Terrence Malick liked car chases or watching guys dangle off cliffs.
 It's a beautiful film, and knows it.

 Now, that approach exposes every last one of Fallout's vulnerabilities—its smudgy plot, its wearying insistence upon itself, its unsound structure, its positively arrogant runtime—and it even creates a major vulnerability of its own—for it is somehow both consistently riveting yet not always exciting (though this also has something to do with the setpieces being complicated but not very sophisticated, and only occasionally, like at the Arc de Triomphe, providing that kick of clever desperation upon which Mission: Impossible has always relied, rather than mere death-defying luck)—but it's absolutely something else, anyway.
 It's a shame that such greatness rests inside a movie that is trying to do too many other things, and flailing about in the process, but even though I probably got more specific joy out of every other Mission: Impossible movie (maybe even II!), I admire what this one's doing a lot when it's doing it well, and I am dead certain my appreciation for Mission: Impossible—Fallout will only grow as I become more accustomed to its difference.
 Hey, it's what I asked for, after all.